devconcept/multer-gridfs-storage/README.md

 This module is intended to be used with the v1.x branch of Multer.

 The new version 2 brings a simplified api and more features.
-If you still need the old version you can switch to the v1.x branch.
+If you still need the old version, you can switch to the v1.x branch.

 ## Installation